mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

     - why do we need them
     - is there a winner - do we need a winner ?

 ---
 layout: false
-# The trend to micro-services

-## In the past applications tended to be monolithic.

-## Scaling meant to "scale up" by adding more power (CPU, RAM, disk) to a node.
----
-layout: false
-# Container Orchestration - what/why?

-## In the past applications tended to be monolithic.

-## Scaling meant to "scale up" by adding more power (CPU, RAM, disk) to a node.
----
-layout: false
 # How containers help?